 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

 As this class is a literature class, grades will be based upon completion of reading assignments and how students engage with that reading during class discussions and homework.
-This class thrives when students share their insights, observations, and own beliefs, and participation is a critical component of this course.
+This class thrives when students share their insights, observations, and own beliefs, and participation is a critical component.
 I grade submissions weekly and provide feedback on student’s academic progress at the end of each semester.
 I am always happy to communicate with parents and students via email.